PeterJBurke/installmavlinkrouter2024/README.md

-# installmavlinkrouter2024
-Installs mavlink router on a raspberry pi.
-Tested in 2024 on Raspberry Pi Zero W 2 with Bookworm version of Raspbian OS.

 # Outline

 This installs Mavlink-Router.
 It also connects to the flight controller over serial using Mavlink protocol, assuming a UART connection to the flight controller.
+Tested in 2024 on Raspberry Pi Zero W 2 with Bookworm version of Raspbian OS.

 ## Target hardware/prerequisites